Definition of Terms

 Statements Regarding MPL, Moonton, and Mobile Legends: Bang Bang.
 Team Members may not give, make, issue, authorize or endorse any statement or action having, or designed to have, an effect prejudicial or detrimental to the best interest of MPL, Moonton or its affiliates, or Mobile Legends: Bang Bang, as determined in the sole and absolute discretion of the MPL official.

-Confidentiality.
-A Team Member may not disclose any confidential information provided by MPL official, Moonton or any affiliate of Moonton, by any method of communication, including all social media channels.
+A Team Member may not disclose any confidential information provided by MPL official, the MPL or any affiliate of the MPL, by any method of communication, including all social media channels.

 No Team Member or MPL official may take part, either directly or indirectly, in betting or gambling on any results of any MPL Game or Match.